jeremyash13/Obsidian_Vault/Bloom's Taxonomy.md

 ![[Blooms_Taxonomy.png]]

-Lower levels of the pyarmid represent beginner level mastery of an area of study, while higher levels represent full mastery.
+Lower levels of the pyramid represent beginner level mastery of an area of study, while higher levels represent full mastery.

 High level learners focus on using the higher levels of the pyramid, low level learners focus on the lower.